stamat/poops/README.md

 - `minify` - whether to minify the output using `esbuild`.
 Default is `false`
 - `justMinified` - output only the minified file.
 Default is `false`

+**Source maps:** an input CSS ending in a `sourceMappingURL` has its map composed with the one PostCSS produces, written next to the output.
+Point `in` at a Sass output built with `"sourcemap": true` and a rule still traces to the `.scss` line it came from, through both passes.
+An input carrying no map produces none.

 `postcss` property can accept an array of configurations or a single configuration:

 ```json